 Session 4: "The Mid Line"

 Session four begins this journey, its territory extends from the inside arch of the foot and up the leg, to the bottom of the pelvis.
 This session is especially important for those who have received pelvic floor therapy however still feel their challenges haven't been fully resolved.
 This is also an important session for those who are having continued challenges with the arches and support of the feet.
+This session serves as a foundation for the deeper layers of connective tissue in the 5th session.
+Clients often report walking "straighter" (according to them) and having more stability, control and ease of movement.

 Session 5: "The Front Line"